What does compliance mean?

 - Quality culture among all process participants down to store floor level

-Product specifications are contractual service descriptions and are therefore also subject to the umbrella term of compliance.
-The customer has contractual claims to delivery of the services defined in the product or service description.
-In this paragraph, we therefore talk primarily about quality management, quality assurance and process quality.
+Product specifications are contractual service descriptions and are therefore also subject to the overarching concept of compliance.
+The customer has contractual claims to the delivery of the services defined in the product or service description.
+In this paragraph, we are therefore primarily talking about quality management, quality assurance and process quality.
 How can quality be measured and how can consistent and stable product quality be achieved?

-Each individual work step can be specified by a detailed work instruction and each product, subproduct or component can be tested and accepted against the given specifications.
+Each individual work step can be specified by a detailed work instruction and each product, sub-product or component can be checked and approved based on the given specifications.
 The secret to success here lies in a smart and efficient quality management system that is geared towards optimum usability on the store floor.
-The corresponding tooling should be able to be integrated seamlessly into the workflows and, if possible, should not generate any additional work for testing and documentation.
-The inclusion of all stakeholders in the overall process represents a decisive added value here, since ultimately information and accountability processes must also be integrated in the course of documentation as part of quality management.
+The corresponding tooling should be able to be seamlessly integrated into the work processes and, if possible, not generate any additional work for testing and documentation.
+The involvement of all stakeholders in the overall process represents a decisive added value here, as information and accountability processes must ultimately also be integrated as part of the quality management documentation.

-In the end, the person responsible for quality is usually not directly involved in the production process, which is precisely why it should be ensured that data-based insights into every single process step are possible.
-At the same time, such data-based insights enable a continuous improvement process (CIP) and higher customer satisfaction and contribute to a true quality culture in the long term.
+In the end, the person responsible for quality is usually not directly involved in the production process, which is precisely why it should be ensured that data-based insights into each individual process step are possible.
+At the same time, such data-based insights enable a continuous improvement process (CIP) and higher customer satisfaction and contribute to a genuine quality culture in the long term.

-In the context of co-determination, works agreements and, if applicable, a code of conduct drawn up by the company are also among the regulations affected by compliance.
+In the context of employee co-determination, works agreements and, where applicable, a code of conduct drawn up by the company are also among the regulations affected by compliance.
 Works agreements generally contain agreements that have been negotiated by the works council and management and are binding for all or some of the employees.
-These agreements often cover topics such as time recording, overtime regulations, breaks, special payments or voluntary additional benefits.
-The works council or the employee him/herself is responsible for monitoring compliance with the regulations.
-It is not uncommon that only the management or specific departments, such as the HR department, have insight into the actual processes and data.
+These agreements often concern issues relating to time recording, overtime regulations, breaks, special payments or voluntary additional benefits.
+The works council or the employees themselves are responsible for monitoring compliance with the regulations.
+It is not uncommon for only the management or specific specialist departments, such as HR, to have access to the actual processes and data.

 License agreements.

-A very exciting aspect around compliance is license agreements, which are a basic building block of any software solution.
+A very exciting aspect of compliance are license agreements, which are a basic building block of every software solution.
 License agreements include:

-- The scope of use of the software (how many users are allowed to use the software)
+- The scope of use of the software (how many users may use the software)

 - The rights of use (who is the owner, processor and user of the data)